ahkscript/phpBB_v3.0.x-Notifications/README.md

 <!-- ENDIF -->
 <!-- ENDIF -->
 ```
+**NOTE!** : You will need to update this line from the code :
+`require '/path/to/baseDir/boards/notifs.php';`
+Following our example, say our root directory is `/` and the html files are in `/public_html`.
+Then it would be `require '/public_html/notifs.php';` based on our root FTP directory.

 At around line 242, add the following code after the line containing `<!-- IF PRIVATE_MESSAGE_INFO_UNREAD -->` :
 ```